Graylog2/graylog2-images/vagrant/README.md

-*Vagrant* Graylog2 box
+*Vagrant* Graylog box
 ==================================
-This project creates a Vagrant box with full Graylog2 stack installed.
+This project creates a Vagrant box with full Graylog stack installed.

 Requirements
 ------------